RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-003-GoRouter-navigation.md

 ---

+## 3. ✅ Decisions, Key Principles

-## 🧩 Decision Summary: Use GoRouter with Modular, Declarative Routing Pattern
+### 🧩 Decision Summary: Use GoRouter with Modular, Declarative Routing Pattern

 We adopt [`go_router`](https://pub.dev/packages/go_router) as the routing framework for both Bloc and Riverpod apps, with a **modular, declarative**, and **Auth-aware** orchestration